-Materials: Each student is given an agenda template and list of potential agenda entries for both a MLA and Cabinet Minister.
+Materials: Each student is given an agenda template and list of potential agenda entries

-- 1. Each student fills in the blank agenda spaces with agenda entries as they see fit depending of the role of the MLA. - 2.
+- 1. Each student fills in the blank agenda spaces with agenda entries as they see fit. - 2.
 Each student answers the following open-ended questions in short written form: - Q1.
 Some of the agenda entries are personal in nature (not related to the MLA's or Cabinet Minister's work).
 If you included any of them, why? - Q2.
 Look again at your choices.
 Are there any themes that emerge or similarities between the agenda items you chose?
 If so, what might that mean? - 3.
 (Optional) Think-pair-share: Students pair-up to share their completed agendas and discuss their choices.